ant-design/x/components/conversations/demo/with-menu.md

 ## en-US

-Use the 'menu' property to configure conversation.
+Use the `menu` property to configure conversation.